pichsenmeister/barrel-js/README.md

 # barrel-js

-A simple & mininmal npm package to build semantic templates for JSON objects and strings.
+**barrel-js** provides a simple & mininmal npm package to build semantic templates for JSON objects and strings.

 ## Install